AmpliconSuite/AmpliconReconstructorOM/README.md

 `cd test_files`

 `python $AR_SRC/AmpliconReconstructorOM.py -i gbm39_test.yaml --outdir GBM39_AR_output --run_name GBM39_test --nthreads [num threads]`

+In the resulting folder you will see AR output files, including reconstructed cycles, and (if CycleViz specified) visualization plots.
+Furthermore, the SegAligner and combined alignment for the entire amplicon will be present.
+The SegAligner files end with `*_aln.txt`.

 ### SegAligner
 SegAligner is a multi-threaded C++ aligner for BioNano optical map contigs and in-silico digested genomic reference segments.
 It additionally supports alignment of contigs to the full reference genome to identify the location of candidate regions of the contigs belonging to regions of the reference.